yizhezhang2000/TestFit/README.md

 #
 This repository provides the core code for the proposed TestFit method, with an example included.
 Simply run the TestFit_Left_Atria_Segmentation_3D.py for the example using the TestFit.

-The model used in the above script can be found in
+The weights of the model used in the above script can be obtained at

 https://drive.google.com/file/d/12-UKOBs883eGl2kGAkC74lYYPC75vev2/view?usp=drive_link